ResetVariablesToInitial Step

 Let’s build and execute the “clsResetVariablesToInitialDef” example.

-- Click the "updateVariable" step to configure its “Required” properties.
-Provide a step name.
+• Click the "updateVariable" step to configure its “Required” properties.
+Provide a name for the step.
 Click the Save button.
+Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

-- Save the process definition, create an instance, and execute.
+• Save the process definition, create an instance, and then execute it.
 The process step should reset the variable values as configured.

-- Render the process instance.
-Click on the process steps and verify the step properties.
-The "clsRestvariablesToInitial" step should return the initial variable value.
+• Render the process instance.
+Click the process steps and verify the properties of each step.
+The "clsRestvariablesToInitial" step should return the initial value of the variable.

 Definition Sample: